EU vows 'final push' in UK trade talks but fish rift threatens deal

 Britain will complete its departure from the EU on Dec.
 31 when its current free trade arrangements expire.
 The two sides have been struggling for months to define a new relationship covering everything from trade to transport and energy.

-The much-delayed final stages of the already tortuous negotiations now coincide with a fresh crisis as EU members and other countries suspend most travel to and from Britain to curb a new, more contagious variant of the coronavirus.
+The much-delayed final stages of the already tortuous negotiations now coincide with a fresh crisis after EU members and other countries suspended most travel to and from Britain to curb a new, more contagious variant of the coronavirus.

 Barnier told the closed-door gathering that the UK’s latest offer on sharing out the fish catch from British waters from 2021 was “totally unacceptable”, according to EU diplomats who spoke on condition of anonymity.